Built In LA’s 50 Startups to Watch

 In fact, many of the city’s youngest startups are thriving and making their marks across a wide variety of industries, including fintech, robotics and logistics.
 Some of these companies have quickly found their footing, raising millions in funding and rapidly scaling their teams.
 Others are still bootstrapped and count only their co-founders as full-time employees.

-In this report you’ll find 50 startups, all founded within the past three years, hand-selected by the Built In LA team for their potential to make an impact on both their industries and the city’s tech scene in 2020 — and beyond.
+In this report you’ll find 50 startups, all founded within the past three years, hand-selected by the Built In LA team for their potential to make an impact on both their industries and the city’s tech scene.

 - Blue Fever